-The study concluded that perceived stigma and fear of death were significantly positive correlated.
-Stigmatization is significant positive predictor of death anxiety.
+The study concluded that perceived stigma and fear of death were significantly positive correlated with psychological burden.
+Stigmatization and fear of death are the significant positive predictors of depression, anxiety and stress.
 Furthermore, results depict that female patients have the greater level of perceived cancer stigma and fear of death as compared to male.
 In addition, psychological burden was found among female at greater level than male cancer patients.
 It is recommended that clinical psychologists and psychotherapists should provide their role in counterturning stigmatization, death anxiety and psychological disturbance.